jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 === Derived Collection <sec:derived-collection>

-A `sgv:derived-collection` is a structured collection (@sec:structured-collection) that duplicates, or links to @rdf resources contained in some other structured collections.
+A `sgv:derived-collection` is a structured collection (@sec:structured-collection) that contains (part of) resources contained in one or more other collections.
+Existing work around derived resources in solid specifies a "template", "selector" and "filter"~@bib:vanherwergenderived.
+@sgv uses those same components but in a different format.
+The template describes where the resource should be saved, in @sgv this is done using the group strategy (@sec:group-strategy).
+The selector describes what resources are derived.
+In @sgv the selector is a combination of the Resource Description and Source in the "Derived from" node.
+As for the filter or projection, @sgv uses a construct query over the rdf resource.
+This is different than the work of #cite(<bib:vanherwergenderived>, form: "author") where the construct if performed on @http resources~@bib:vanherwergenderived.
+In case no filter is present, each resource is derived as a whole.
+A derived collection without a filter defined on a pod with the "one file one resource" flag, can use soft/ hard links, such thus has a very low cost.

 When a structured collection inserts, updates or removes an @rdf resource, the collections that derive from that collection are informed to act accordingly.
 A derived collection can be used to create collections and knows a multitude of use cases, some examples are:
 - Create a collection of all pictures in my pod, even though I have multiple canonical collections managing pictures.
-- Create a restricted view of resources that I could then use to share with others. #todo[describe this in spec: use CONSTRUCT? look at derived resource]
+- Create a restricted view of resources that I could then use to share with others.

 === Grouped Collection <sec:grouped-collection>